sylefeb/Silice/learn-silice/Documentation.md

 ### Always assign

-Silice defines operators for continuous assignment of VIOs.
-A continuous assignment is performed at each clock rising edge, regardless of the execution state of the algorithm.
+Silice defines operators for always assignment of VIOs.
+An always assignment is performed regardless of the execution state.
+It happens before anything else and can be overridden from the algorithm.
+Always assignments are order dependent between them.
 The left side of the assignment has to be a VIO identifier, while the right side may be an expression.

 -   `:=` assign right to left at each rising clock,

 -   `::=` assign right to left with a one clock cycle delay (two stages flip-flop for e.g. clock domain crossing).

-Continuous assignments are specified just after variable declarations and algorithms/modules instantiations.
+Always assignments are specified just after variable declarations and algorithms/modules instantiations.
 A typical use case is to make something pulse high, for instance: